agnesoft/agdb/agdb_web/pages/en-US/docs/references/server.md

 ### Backups

 Each database can be backed up.
-The backup API `/api/v1/db/{owner}/{db}/backup` has no parameters and will always backup the database under the same name to the "backups" subfolder in the owner's data.
+The backup API `/api/v1/db/{owner}/{db}/backup` has no parameters and will always back up the database under the same name to the "backups" subfolder in the owner's data.
 The database can be restored with `/api/v1/db/{owner}/{db}/restore` at which point the existing backup will become the main database and the current database will become the backup so it is not possible to "lose" the current state even if accidentally "restoring".
 You can revert to the state before backup by running another `/api/v1/db/{owner}/{db}/restore`.
 If you need more granular backup or multiple backups you can devise your own scheme using the `/api/v1/db/{owner}/{db}/copy`, `/api/v1/db/{owner}/{db}/rename` and possibly `/api/v1/db/{owner}/{db}/remove` or `/api/v1/db/{owner}/{db}/delete` APIs.

 ### Queries

 All queries are executed using the single `/api/v1/db/{owner}/{db}/exec` endpoint and are exactly the same as in the embedded/application database (see [Queries documentation](/docs/references/queries)).
-However depending on the user's role the server may reject executing the queries (i.e. mutable queries executed by the user with `read` role in the database).
+However, depending on the user's role the server may reject executing the queries (i.e. mutable queries executed by the user with `read` role in the database).
 The endpoint accepts a list of queries and the entire list is run as a transaction meaning either all queries succeed or none of them do.
 The endpoint will return list of results, one per executed query.

 It is possible to reference queries from each other in the list and the server will inject results of the referenced queries to the next one.
 This is slight extension to the vanilla `agdb` queries.
 It is best illustrated by an example: